Module 5: The other fixes and one classic bug

 xavier layer-2 weight std = 0.5155 (default was 0.3114)

-(Captured in captures/results.log line 87 — the measured 0.5155 is the theory's 0.5 plus sampling noise.)
-That ~1.7x scale-up per layer, compounded over the depth, moves the at-init gradient ratio from 3.32e-04 to 1.59e-02 — 48x healthier — and the network trains to 100%.
+The measured 0.5155 is the theory's 0.5 plus sampling noise.
+That ~1.7x scale-up per layer, compounded over the depth, moves the at-init gradient ratio from 3.32e-04 to 1.59e-02 (48x healthier), and the network trains to 100%.
 Note what this fix is: a one-time calibration of the same product BN re-tunes every step.
 It works beautifully at this depth; Module 4's answer key explains why the one-time version is the more fragile of the two.

 Fix 3: give the gradient a bypass (residual connections)